"

 Exercise

-1. Write each fraction in simplest form using each of the two methods: (1) prime factorization and (2) finding GCF as shown in the previous example.
+25. Write each fraction in simplest form using each of the two methods: (1) prime factorization and (2) finding GCF as shown in the previous example.
 Show the actual factorization for each method, and then reduce to the simplest form.

-1. [latex]\frac{378}{675}[/latex] b. [latex]\frac{247}{323}[/latex]
+b. [latex]\frac{247}{323}[/latex]

-Theorem II of Equivalent Fractions
+Key Takeaways – Theorem I of Equivalent Fractions

-Two fractions, [latex]\frac{a}{b}[/latex] and [latex]\frac{c}{d}[/latex], are equivalent if the two fractions are equal when they are both written in simplest form.
+Two fractions, [latex]\frac{a}{b}[/latex] and [latex]\frac{c}{d}[/latex], are equivalent if they simplify to the same fraction in simplest form.

-Example 7 Determine if the following statements are true or false.
+Determine if the following statements are true or false.
 State whether the pair of fractions are equivalent or not.

-1. [latex]\frac{6}{8}=\frac{9}{12}[/latex]
+a. [latex]\frac{6}{8}=\frac{9}{12}[/latex]

 Solution